Battlbox

 The Science of the Freeze-Drying Process

-Freeze-drying, or lyophilization, relies on a process called sublimation to remove water from food.
-Sublimation occurs when a solid (ice) turns directly into a gas (water vapor) without passing through the liquid phase.
-This is achieved by freezing the food and then creating a vacuum while slowly applying heat.
-Because the water never becomes liquid, the cellular structure of the food remains intact, preserving flavor, color, and nutrition better than traditional dehydration.
-If you want a deeper breakdown, our guide to how freeze drying preserves food is a helpful follow-up.
+Freeze-drying, or lyophilization, relies on sublimation to remove water from food.
+This occurs when ice turns directly into water vapor under a vacuum.
+Because water never becomes liquid, the cellular structure remains intact, preserving nutrition and flavor.
+For a deeper breakdown, our guide to how freeze drying preserves food is a helpful follow-up.

 The duration of the cycle is dictated by the wettest item in the chamber.
-If you place high-moisture foods like watermelon on one tray and low-moisture foods like cooked chicken on another, the machine will continue running until the watermelon is dry.
-This can result in the chicken being over-processed, though over-drying is rarely a problem compared to the danger of under-drying.
+If you place high-moisture foods like watermelon on one tray and low-moisture items like cooked chicken on another, the machine will run until the watermelon is dry.
+Sensors monitor pressure and temperature to determine completion; if any item still contains ice crystals when the cycle stops, that food will spoil in storage.

 Managing Moisture Content and Drying Times

-The primary rule for mixing foods is to group them by moisture density.
-Foods with high water content take significantly longer to process than denser, drier items.
-If you mix a tray of sliced strawberries with a tray of thick beef stew, the strawberries will likely be finished hours before the stew.
-If you're building a reserve, our long-term food storage guide is a helpful next step.
+The primary rule for mixing foods is to group them by similar moisture levels.
+High-water items take significantly longer to process than denser, drier goods.
+If you are building a reserve, our long-term food storage guide is a helpful next step.

 Moisture Level Comparison Table